 - Try and keep the zoom percentage reasonably close to 100% for most of the scribe and use occasional zooming to highlight.
 The zoom percentage is shown on the bottom right corner of the canvas.

-- To take the camera to the current camera position set for an element select the element, right click on that element on the canvas and choose 'View camera' from the menu.
+- To view the camera position set for an element, double click the thumbnail from the timeline or select the element, right-click on that element on the canvas and choose 'View camera' from the menu.